shayanderson/arc/README.md

 ## Install and Test
 Install the Arc files into the API location on your server.

-Next, test the install and server by pinging the server using the a Web browser and URL `http://[your server]/testcore/test/ping`
+Next, test the install and server by pinging the server using the a Web browser and URL:
+`http://[your server]/testcore/test/ping`

 You should see the response:
 ```html